gunnarsikorski/star-wars-trivia/readme.md

 ## Technologies used:

-No APIs were used in the creation of this game
+- No APIs were used in the creation of this game
+- Google fonts for the Pathway Gothic font

 ---